yantvrs/DevLinks/README.md

 ## Project

 DevLinks serves as an aggregator of links, which you can use as your online business card.
+This project was developed by me through the Rocketseat course.

 - [Access the finalized project online](https://yantvrs.github.io/DevLinks/index.html)
 - [Watch the lessons](https://lp.rocketseat.com.br/devlinks/inscricao?utm_source=github&utm_medium=descricao&utm_campaign=capture-devlinks&utm_term=organic&utm_content=descricao-github-mayk-brito)